-University of Massachusetts Boston is a public, state school in an urban setting in Boston, Massachusetts.
-UMass Boston was founded in 1964 and now enrolls around 16,259 students a year, including 12,871 undergrads.
-UMass Boston offers housing for up to 1,000 students.
+University of Massachusetts Boston is a public, state school in the urban setting of Boston, Massachusetts.
+UMass Boston was founded in 1964 and the school now enrolls around 16,259 students per year, including 12,871 undergraduates.
+UMass Boston offers on-campus housing for up to 1,000 students.
 Most students live in off campus housing.

 Interested in journalism or communications?
 UMass Boston students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 UMass Boston does not have any greek life opportunties.